Codeguy225/Coding-Dojo-Week-1/README.md

 ## Description

 The goal of this is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.
-We build several data visualizations to help our stakeholders better understand trends in the data.

 ## Getting Started